ajain9415/mapper-medidata/contract.md

 #### Body Attributes
-The following attributes are used when creating a CatalogItem into the persistent data store
+The following attributes are used when requesting for coded terms for a verbatim

 |Attributes                   |Mandatory|Description                                                            |
 |:----------------------------|:-------:|:----------------------------------------------------------------------|